Sham1ko/react-calculator/README.md

 ## Usage

 After building the project, you can serve the optimized build using a static file server or deploy it to a hosting service of your choice.

+## Demo

+Check out the live demo of this project [here](https://react-calculator-sham1ko.vercel.app/).